yolabs007/Using-MAX7219-LED-Dot-Matrix-Display-with-Arduino/README.md

   # Display Text - code :

-  *In Below code, change the code where `myDisplay.print("Center")` to display whaterever text want shown on LED Matrix.
+  * In Below code, change the code where `myDisplay.print("Center")` to display whaterever text want shown on LED Matrix.
+  * Change the Intensity Values ( 0 ~ 16 ) in below code to Brighten the Matrix Display.

 ```C++